 PwC, „They say they want a revolution: Total Retail 2016”

 I have 6+ years of experience gathered in various branches, helping organisations on different levels of their Digital Journey.
-My professional interests cover Marketing Automation (Hubspot Certificates: E-mail marketing, Content Marketing, Inbound Sales) and analytics (Google Analytics Individual Certification).
-My academic background - Sociology: social communication - helps me to see things from a different angle, better understand customer's journey, define challenges and translate them into recommendations for future activities - and, at the end, execute.
+My professional interests cover Change Management and Change Communication, Marketing Automation (I hold Hubspot certificates) and analytics (Google Analytics Individual Certification).

 I like to spend my free time with my fiance and our two dogs - silly but adorable english cocker spaniels.
 And books - I couldn't live without at least one new book per week.

 Latest posts by Andrzej Okrasa (see all)